Drugs for migraine headaches can relieve the pain and symptoms of a migraine attack and help prevent further migraine attacks.

 - Antiseizure medications: gabapentin (Neurontin), topiramate (Topamax), valproic acid (Depakote)

 If you can't take medication or wish not to, a device might be worth considering.
-Cefaly is the first FDA-approved device for preventing migraines in people over age 18.
-The portable headband-like device gives electrical impulses on the skin at the forehead.
+Cefaly is a portable headband-like device gives electrical impulses on the skin at the forehead.
 This stimulates a nerve associated with migraine headaches.
 Cefaly is used once a day for 20 minutes, and when it's on you may feel a tingling or massaging sensation.